After a brief introduction, David will present eight years of class lectures randomly sampled and compressed into exactly one (perhaps manic) hour.

 Nicole Killian uses graphic design, publishing, video, objects and installation to investigate how the structures of the internet and online communication affect contemporary interaction and shape cultural identity from a queer perspective².

 Nicole recently served as guest editor on a special issue of the Walker Art Center's Soundboard titled How Will We Queer Design Education without Compromise?³

-Nicole has been invited to CSM to share her work and raise questions about our own approaches to queering design education.
-During her visit, she will also be running a series of activities/workshops with BA GCD students which will draw on the fluidity of our community to challenge the way that we practice and learn graphic design.
+Nicole has been invited to CSM to share her work and raise questions about our own approaches to queering graphic design and graphic design education.
+During her visit, she will also be running a series of activities/workshops with BA GCD students which will use a process of foraging, transcription and then translation to create new language.

 Stefanie Posavec² is a designer, artist and author.
 She describes data as her “favoured creative material”, and uses it to relate hands-on approaches to abstract information.
 Her practice takes in book design, information design, data visualisation and commissioned artworks using data.